M0kcry/Notes-THM/THM/How-The-Web-Works.md

 When a user requests one of the hosted files, the CDN works out where the nearest server is physically located and sends the request there instead of potentially the other side of the world.

+### WAF (Web Application Firewall)

+A WAF sits between your web request and the web server; its primary purpose is to protect the webserver from hacking or denial of service attacks.

+It also checks if an excessive amount of web requests are being sent by utilising something called rate limiting, which will only allow a certain amount of requests from an IP per second.

+If a request is deemed a potential attack, it will be dropped and never sent to the webserver.